IsaacJ60/FreePlay/ROADMAP.md

 ### v1.1 - Metadata Update

-- [ ] **Integrate Cover Art and Metadata:**
+- [x] **Integrate Cover Art and Metadata:**
-    - [ ] Read ID3 tags (or other metadata formats) from audio files to extract information like title, artist, album, and cover art.
-    - [ ] Display the extracted cover art in the main player view.
+    - [x] Display the extracted cover art in the main player view.
-    - [ ] Show the song's title, artist, and album information prominently in the UI.
+    - [x] Show the song's title, artist, and album information prominently in the UI.
-    - [ ] Update the song list to display metadata instead of just the filename.
+    - [x] Update the song list to display metadata instead of just the filename.
+    - [x] Fix bug: playlist loading indicators disappear when one of the playlists are loaded
+    - [ ] Fix bug: duplicate playlist names cause issues
+    - [ ] Fix bug: playlist unselected when add song to new playlist
+    - [ ] Test: spotify download - sadge

 ### v1.2 - Playlist Enhancements